-High-Risk Qualifications
+High-Risk and Medium Risk Qualifications

-For all High-Risk Qualification there will be additional external quality assurance.
+For all High-Risk and Medium Risk Qualifications there will be additional external quality assurance.
 The risk rating of the qualification can be viewed in the relevant Qualification Guide.

-On application for approval to deliver a High-Risk qualification the Provider will be allocated a specialist EQA.
-The EQA will undertake all external quality assurance activities for each course run delivered.
+On application for approval to deliver a High-Risk or Medium Risk qualification the Provider will be allocated a specialist EQA or suitably qualified QASA.
+The EQA/QASA will undertake all external quality assurance activities for each course run delivered.

-The EQA will undertake a Pre-verification activity where all assessment plans, assignment briefs and specific qualification requirements will be reviewed.
+The EQA/QASA will undertake a Pre-verification activity where all assessment plans, assignment briefs and specific qualification requirements will be reviewed.
 A feedback session will be arranged to discuss all findings and Providers will receive a written report within ten working days of the feedback session.
 Actions will be added to the Provider Improvement Action Plan (PIAP) in the same timeline.

-Following Pre-verification activity, the EQA will review the Delivery and Assessment Planner and arrange mutually convenient dates for additional EQA activities for either the duration of the course or over the academic year, whichever is the longer.
+Following Pre-verification activity, the EQA/QASA will review the Delivery and Assessment Planner and arrange mutually convenient dates for additional EQA activities for either the duration of the course or over the academic year, whichever is the longer.
 During these EQA visits there will be additional scrutiny including: